The short version

 - You want a small-batch personal-cup blender, get a NutriBullet instead.

-Smoothie texture: the smoothest blender we tested
+Smoothie texture: the smoothest blender we compared

 This is the test that separates real high-performance blenders from glorified ice crushers.
 Our standard “tough” smoothie, frozen kale, frozen mango, almond butter, oats, almond milk, is specifically designed to expose grit, fiber strands, and particulate texture.

 The A3500 averaged 97 micron particle size across 8 test runs.
-For context: the Blendtec Designer 725 averaged 112 microns, the Ninja Foodi Power Blender averaged 184 microns, and the $49 generic blender averaged a depressing 340+ microns with visible kale fiber that made the smoothie unpleasant to drink.
+For context: the Blendtec Designer 725 averaged 112 microns, the Ninja Foodi Power Blender averaged 184 microns, and the price generic blender averaged a depressing 340+ microns with visible kale fiber that made the smoothie unpleasant to drink.

 In a blind taste test with 6 staff members, 5 of 6 picked the Vitamix smoothie as the smoothest.
 The one outlier picked the Blendtec, the difference between 97 and 112 microns is real but subtle.
 Anything under ~150 microns drinks like a juice bar smoothie.
 Anything over ~200 microns is grainy.